openeuropa/oe_theme/modules/oe_theme_helper/README.md

 ### to_native_language

-The `to_language` filter will convert a language code into the full language name in the native language.
+The `to_native_language` filter will convert a language code into the full language name in the native language.
 Please note that for this to work the language should be enabled, and be translated in the its own native language.